xiaoyangnihao/TTS-1/README.md

 2. A WaveRNN based vocoder; which takes the mel-spectrogram predicted in the previous step as input and generates a waveform as output (the vocoder model).

-All audio processing parameters, model hyperparameters, training configuration etc are specified in `config/config.py`
+All audio processing parameters, model hyperparameters, training configuration etc are specified in `config/config.py`.
+Both the Tacotron seq2seq model and the WaveRNN based vocoder model are trained on a single GPU, using automatic mixed precision.
 # Quick start

 ## Train TTS from scratch